MathiasPBerger/gboml-docs-test/docs/source/hierarchical_models.rst

 Note that indenting node blocks corresponding to different levels in the hierarchy is not mandatory but makes for easier reading.

-In contrast to parameters, variables can be passed from the bottom up.
-Thus, a parent node can define some of its variables from those of a child node as follows:
+In contrast to parameters, variables can only be passed from the bottom up.
+Thus, a parent node can define some of its variables using those of a child node as follows:

  .. math::